shoobyban/sshman/README.md

 ## Credits

-Most of the credits go to the pain of being a CTO for 16+ years in small and mid-sized companies, where SSH key management is not solved.
+Most of the credit goes to the pain of being a CTO for 17+ years in small and mid-sized companies, where SSH key management is not solved.

-The project would have been much harder without the works of [Steve Francia](https://github.com/spf13) and all the cobra and viper contributors, the web UI relies on [Chi](https://github.com/go-chi/chi) and [Vue](https://github.com/vuejs/).
+The project would have been much harder without the work of [Steve Francia](https://github.com/spf13) and all the cobra and viper contributors, the web UI relies on [Chi](https://github.com/go-chi/chi) and [Vue](https://github.com/vuejs/).

-Web UI embedding wouldn't be working without [Gregor Best](https://github.com/farhaven), nerd-sniped him into helping me with a tricky bug on Gophers Slack.
+Web UI embedding wouldn't be working without [Gregor Best](https://github.com/farhaven), who nerd-sniped me into helping with a tricky bug on Gophers Slack.

 I love the Go community.